Back to California

 Plain English Breakdown

-This law requires owners of commercial real property in California to register with the state tax department, file annual reports about their properties, and imposes penalties for non-compliance.
+This law requires owners of commercial real property in California to report if their buildings are vacant, imposes penalties for not reporting, and provides data on vacant properties.

 What This Bill Does

-• Allows extensions for filing if there is good reason, but imposes penalties for not submitting on time.
+• Allows extensions for filing if there is a good reason.

-• Requires the state tax department to post data online showing how many commercial properties are vacant by ZIP code.
+• Requires the Department to post data online each year showing how many commercial properties were vacant in different areas.

 Who It Names or Affects